rbenhase/beaver-brewer/README.md

 ***

 ## Downloads ##
 You can [download the latest version of Beaver Brewer here](http://beaverbrewer.com/downloads).
-Keep in mind that Beaver Brewer is still considered to be in ALPHA; it is not yet recommended that you use it on a Production site.
+Keep in mind that Beaver Brewer is still considered to be in the Beta stage; be careful about using it on a production site (and keep regular backups just in case).

 ## Installation ##
 1. Upload the beaver-brewer folder to the /wp-content/plugins/ directory.